Little Girl with Apple

 What is WIC and who is it for?

 In addition to SNAP, one of the largest and most effective federal nutrition programs is the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 WIC benefits are primarily for children under the age of five or women who are pregnant or breastfeeding.
-WIC serves 53 percent of all infants born in the United States, according to the latest figures from the USDA.
+According to the latest figures from the USDA, in 2023, the WIC program provided benefits to more than 6 million people from low-income households and served 39 percent of all infants born in the United States.

 Through WIC, moms can get nutritious foods for their young children, as well as access to important services at WIC clinics, including nutrition education, counseling and referrals to local health and welfare agencies.